Texiwill/aac-lib/vsm/README.md

   * x or X - Exit
   * q or Q - Exit
   * m or M - Mark
+  * p or P - Patches
   * r or R - Redraw menu
-  * p or P - Print where you are in the menus
+  * d or D - Print where you are in the Menus
   * /searchString - Search for string in current menu, if it exists, go to menu option, or list multiple options (case insensitive)

 ##### On What operating systems will LinuxVSM run?